keinsell/nodejs-messenger-application/README.md

 Application introduces core modules like `User`, `Thread` and `Message`.
 You start exploring functionality from `User`, `Message` and end up on `Thread` which includes both of previous modules.

+## Technology Used

+I'm all about giving people the freedom to choose and customize, but that doesn't mean we should totally ditch the rules.
+I'm always on the lookout for libraries and frameworks that give us the best of both worlds - the ability to bend and mold them to our needs, but with a solid set of guidelines to follow.

+- [`tinyhttp`](https://tinyhttp.v1rtl.site) over `express`, not much innovative but I really like `ESNext` and `ESM` so `tinyhttp` seems like a perfect choice over there.
+Whole application server is based on this library with some additional generics such as `Controller` was written on my own to simplify application structure at scale.
+- `prisma`, one of my favourite tools for working with databases - a lot of modularity when it comes to migration from (for example) MySQL to CockroachDB.

+## Concept

 - Conversation between multiple `User`s will be called `Thread`
 - `Thread` can contain multiple `Message`s which are related to specified `Thread`.
 - `Thread`s should not be duplicated, when one with same `User`s exists should be used again.